-As indicated previously, since the details of the isolation cap are currently being developed, the evaluation of the capped condition is not explicitly included herein.
-The liquefaction potential evaluation of the existing SOLW and underlying soils will not be affected by the installation of a cap (anticipated to be approximately 3-ft thick) at slopes that are similar to existing conditions, and therefore will not need to be updated for post-capping conditions.
-However, liquefaction potential of the cap itself will be addressed during the Intermediate Capping Design.
+As indicated previously, the evaluation of the capped condition is not explicitly included herein because the liquefaction potential evaluation of the existing SOLW and underlying soils will not be affected by the installation of a cap (anticipated to be approximately 3 to 5.5-ft thick) at slopes that are similar to existing conditions.
+However, for completeness, the effect of cap weight on the liquefaction potential of the existing SOLW and underlying soils and the liquefaction potential of the cap itself are addressed in an addendum to this calculation package.